 A general guide to a child being a capable swimmer is when they are able to swim 400 metres with good technique, without stopping, and without becoming exhausted.
 This level of skill may take children individual amounts of time to reach, but it establishes a strong swimming foundation.
 These swimming skills should then be retained in children over 7 years of age, whereas younger children need consistent reinforcement to maintain their competency.
 There are then a range of aquatic sports options open to the swimmer to be enjoyed for fun, safety, health and fitness.

 It is important to remember that swimming is not just another option on the list of sports and activities available to children – it is an invaluable lifesaving skill.

 Q: How can I speed up my child’s progression?

 A: Multiple lessons per week are a great option to fast track your child’s swimming skills, and also come with great discounts.
 More information here: https://nepeanaquaticcentre.com.au/multiple-lesson-discounts/

 Q: Should I keep my children swimming in winter?

-A: Swimming lessons are not a seasonal activity, and should be maintained all year round.
+A: Absolutely – this is crucial.
+Swimming lessons are not a seasonal activity, and should be maintained all year round.
 Remember, our pools are heated both summer and winter.
 Swimming lessons play a crucial part in building layers of protection near water for young children, and the skills and behaviours taught in lessons need to be reinforced all year round.
 Again, consistency is key.
 The risks posed by drowning do not go away in winter, neither should the lessons.